 8. Earn cash from blogging

 If you're particularly interested in or knowledgeable about a subject, and you're able to produce engaging articles, it's possible to monetise your blog and earn good money for writing about what you love.

 The two most common ways of doing this are with AdSense or Amazon Associates, which essentially pays you for recommending Amazon products.
 In order to start making decent revenues, you'll first need to build up a heavy flow of traffic.
 The Perez Hilton gossip blog has been valued at $2.6million, and lots of bloggers eventually make sufficient profits to give up their day job.

 9. Launch your own social network

 Mark Zuckerberg has an estimated personal wealth of $18billion, making him one of the world's youngest billionaires having entered the world in 1984.
 When he co-created Facebook with his friends at Harvard University, none of them could have predicted just what a global phenomenon it would become.
 It's since notched up almost a billion users and even been turned into a Hollywood film.
 But as there's been such divided opinion over its latest update, the Facebook Timeline, now could be the perfect time to follow in Zuckerberg's footsteps and set-up a network of your own.

 You're never guaranteed to win anything, but it can be possible to supplement your income with cash prizes or luxury holidays by entering free competitions online.

-"Comping" as it's known is the systematic filling in of forms - usually no more than an email address and basic details - to win anything from a year's unlimited broadband to a brand new sports car or lavish cruise.
+"Comping" as it's known is the systematic filling in of forms - usually no more than an email address and basic details - to win anything from a year's to a brand new sports car or lavish cruise.
 Although it's never likely to be sustainable as a way of making a living, it can be quite a lucrative hobby.
 However, remember that you should only ever enter your details on a site you're sure you can trust.